niklasthiem1/serverless-expense-manager/README.md

 Free Time Project trying out serverless framework on AWS

-> I built this only on weekend and sometimes at night to spend my **lonely** time as a Frontend Developer
+> I built this only on weekends and sometimes evenings
 ## What's For

 This app is an implementation of React with Supabase, simply have Authentication and CRUD operation.